 Greetings teachers, librarians, booksellers, and parents!
 I’m happy to say that as of March 2022, I am once again doing in-person visits (and I’ll continue to do virtual ones as well).
 See below for more details.

-I’m posting weekly video readings from See You in the Cosmos to YouTube.
+Since the start of pandemic, I’ve been posting readings from the first chapters of See You in the Cosmos to YouTube.
 Here is a brief introduction:

-Once again, you can find all the videos for the weekly readings on my YouTube channel.
+I do these in my spare time, so please be patient.
+Once again, you can find all the videos on my YouTube channel.

-I’m currently doing three different types of virtual visits.
-These are essentially the same talks and workshops I’ve given in person in the past—to audiences of kids and adults alike, in schools, libraries, and at book festivals, across the world.
+I’m currently doing three different types of visits, both virtually and in person.
+I’ve given these presentation to audiences of kids and adults alike, in schools, libraries, and at book festivals, all across the world.

-Even prior to distancing, I was offering free virtual See You in the Cosmos Q&As with classes who’ve already read the book, and I will continue to do so.
-I accept honorariums for the slideshow and writing workshops, as these help sustain me as a full-time author, particularly in lieu of my being able to make in-person visits.
-Given the circumstances, however, I will not turn anyone down solely for the inability to provide an honorarium.
-I understand this is a difficult time for everyone, and will do my best to make it work with my current schedule.
+I request honorariums for my visits as these help sustain me as a full-time author.
+However, I will not turn anyone down solely for the inability to provide an honorarium.
 I’m also more than flexible when it comes to these programs – if you have ideas for other kinds of activities, I’d love to discuss them with you.

-For questions, additional details, or to schedule a vistual visit, please email me.
+For questions, additional details, or to schedule a virtual visit, please email me.